colleenbritt/sensor-data/README.md

 # Sensor Data Project

 To run the program, enter "python3 sensor.py" into the CLI.
+Ubuntu on Windows was used for this project.

 This project extracts information that was taken from AndroSensor.